Ultracold Neutron Guide-Coating Facility at U.Winnipeg: The Facility

-The facility uses a 3 m long, 16" diameter vacuum coating chamber, pumped out by a 300 L/s (N$_2$) turbo pump.
-Coating depositions are typically made in the region of 10$^{-6}$ Torr.
 The facility uses an ablation target which fits inside of the coating chamber and is placed at the center.
-The target holder (Fig. \ref{fig:target}) aligns the target at an angle of 30$^{\circ}$ relative to the laser beam, as it was found to produce the best coatings \cite{mammei2010}.
-The target is a 29 mm x 58 x by 6 mm octagonal piece of pyrolitic graphite (either substrate nucleated or continuously nucleated) \cite{MineralsTech_PyrolyticGraphite_Properties}.
-Highly oriented pyrolitic graphite is used due to its high purity (99.995\%), thermal conductivity, and surface uniformity \cite{WasyZia2023}.
-Fixed to the back of the graphite target is a 37.5 mm by 6 mm by 19 mm N52 Neodymium magnet with a field in the direction of its thickness.
+The target holder (Figure \ref{fig:target}) aligns the target at an angle of 30$^{\circ}$ relative to the laser beam, as it was found to produce the best coatings \cite{mammei2010}.
+The target is a 29 x 58 x 6 mm octagonal piece of pyrolytic graphite (either substrate nucleated or continuously nucleated) purchased from \cite{MineralsTech_PyrolyticGraphite_Properties}.
+Highly oriented pyrolytic graphite is used due to its high purity (99.995\%), thermal conductivity, and surface uniformity \cite{WasyZia2023}.
+Fixed to the back of the graphite target is a 37.5 x 6 x 19 mm N52 Neodymium magnet with a field in the direction of its thickness.
 The magnet is glued to the target using Hysol 1C high vacuum rated epoxy.
 The magnetic field, measured to be 200 mT at the surface of the graphite, increases the number of collisions the plasma plume species have with each other.
-This breaks up larger clusters which could help to make a smoother and more diamond-like film.
+This breaks up larger clusters which could help to make a smoother and more diamond-like film \cite{Hou1998InfluenceOA}.